 Cherry’s historical product knowledge suffered greatly following a buyout from ZF (whose interest was in Cherry’s automotive products), but Cherry has since separated back out as a dedicated input device manufacturer, leaving the rest of their product range with ZF.
 The US office has retained a number of old charts and drawings—some relating to the adoption of German products following the closure of the American plants—that have proved invaluable for research.
 The US office also retained a number of M8 and MX types, which they have graciously donated: this too has allowed understanding of their product range and history to grow significantly.

-The oldest Cherry switch type suitable for keyboard use that anyone has encountered is the low energy version of their miniature open design.
-These may have existed in the late 60s, but the oldest documented evidence for them is 1973.
+The oldest Cherry switch type suitable for keyboard use that anyone has encountered is the low-energy version of their miniature open design, S31 Series, which date back to 1968 and possibly earlier.
 By 1971 they had introduced reed switches (types 201 and 202) and mechanical switches (types 262 and 262).
 Within two years, the reed switches had vanished, and 261 and 262 had become M61 and M62 (single and double pole respectively).
 Around 1974, the US and German factories each conceived their own M6-derived illuminated switch: Cherry Electrical Products with the single and dual corner-lit M4 series, and Cherry Mikroschalter with the centre-lit M71 series.
 Cherry in Germany would follow M71 with their own version of M5/M6 (M73 single pole and M74 double pole), which they grouped with the illuminated types M7 series.
 When the US switch and keyboard production ended at the close of the 1980s, they started importing the German-made switches as substitutes, leading to a prior misconception that M7 series was simply a follow-on from M6.
 In reality, the two series ran in parallel.

 Around 1979, Cherry Electrical Products introduced their own “foam and foil” design, which they termed “solid state capacitive”; this was soon retooled for DIN compliance, and possibly remained in production until the factory closed.
 Over in Germany, Cherry Mikroschalter introduced two new ranges of mechanical switches, the ultra-low-profile M8, and the M9 range created for Triumph-Adler for use in their typewriters.
 M9 saw limited use in keyboards, with M8 widely preferred until that itself was superseded by the then-new MX design, that has remained in production ever since.
 MX was introduced by the Hirose Cherry Precision factory in Japan in October 1983, a month before the series was introduced in Germany.
 Günter Murmann reports that the switch is a German design, while Hirose claim that the design is Japanese.
 The only patents for MX are from Germany.
 The success of MX in Germany led the American factory to rapidly adopt the design, making them the third Cherry factory to produce MX switches; each of the three factories made the switches to a different design.
 Hirose MX switches followed their custom M8 types in accepting their own keycaps.